Jumic14/celestial-observatory/README.md

 View three random images from NASA's archives, accompanied by detailed explanations.

-## Project Structure

-- Components: Stored in the `components` directory.
-- Services: Stored in the `services` directory.
-- Interfaces: Stored in the `interfaces` directory.
-- Models: Stored in the `models` directory.
-- Pipes: Stored in the `pipes` directory.

 ## License

 This application is provided without any specific license.
 All credits are available within the application.
 Non-commercial use only.